tonyx/Sharpino/README.md

 ## News/Updates
 - blogged [Sharpino Internals.
 Inside a functional event-sourcing-library, part 4](https://medium.com/@tonyx1/sharpino-internals-inside-a-functional-event-sourcing-library-part-4-284a9fe6372a)
+- Added Sharpino.Sample.7 which shows two equals solutions based on JSON and BINARY serialization respectively.
 - blogged [Sharpino Internals.
 Inside a functional event-sourcing-library, part 3](https://medium.com/@tonyx1/sharpino-internals-inside-a-functional-event-sourcing-library-part-3-c4a9edc81467)
 - Current version 3.0.9
 - Version 3.0.6: forceRunThreeNAggregateCommands has been improved (aggregates involved in more than one command uses a state that is the result of the previous command in the same transaction)